AnthonyAstige/metalsmith-picset-generate/README.md

 * In original format
 * In `.webp` format
-* At sizes and qualities specified
+* At widths and qualities specified
 * At the specified `path`
 * Following a convention like {name}-{width}.{ext}
 * Removes original image